Residential Foundation Course

 - Emergency First Aid Certificate

-Upon successful completion of the course suitable learners, with the right aptitude, will be secured permanent, full time employment in a UK racing yard, where they will become a member of the stable staff team.
+Upon successful completion of the course suitable learners, with the right aptitude, will be secured permanent, full-time employment in a UK racing yard, where they will become a member of the racing staff team.

-All the necessary equipment can be provided through the onsite shop.
-Body protectors are provided for the duration of the foundation course.
+The equipment necessary to commence the Foundation Course can be purchased through our onsite shop.
+Body protectors are provided by the National Horseracing College for the duration of the Foundation Course.

 Short Course Options

-Need to comply with BHA ruling?
-All staff aged 19 or under in racing must be working towards their Level 2 Equine Groom Apprenticeship Standard.
+Need to comply with the British Horseracing Authority ruling?
+All staff aged 19 and under who work in a racing yard must be working towards their Level 2 Equine Groom Apprenticeship Standard.

 Industry Fast Track Course

-For those aged 16 to 18 years old already riding out for a trainer, the NHC offer short-course training tailored to your needs.
-You will gain a Level 1 Diploma in Work Based Racehorse Care and start working towards a Level 2 Equine Groom Apprenticeship Standard.
+For those aged 16-to-18 years old already riding out for a trainer, the National Horseracing College offers short-course training tailored to individual needs.
+Attendees will gain a Level 1 Diploma in Work-Based Racehorse Care and will start working towards a Level 2 Equine Groom Apprenticeship Standard.
 Candidates must be recommended by a trainer.

-For those aged 19 and under working in racing, the employer can apply for an exemption from the Level 1 Diploma for a candidate they believe to be working at or above this level.
-Our Roving Tutors can assess the candidate in the workplace with a view to them enrolling on the Level 2 Equine Groom Apprenticeship Standard.
-Or, if gaps in mandatory qualifications are identified the NHC may offer a free one week course.
+For those aged 19 and under working in racing, the employer can apply for an exemption from the Level 1 Diploma (Foundation Course) for a candidate they believe to be working at or above this level.
+Our Roving Tutors will assess the candidate in the workplace with a view to them enrolling on the Level 2 Equine Groom Apprenticeship Standard.
+Or, if gaps in mandatory qualifications are identified, the National Horseracing College may offer a free one-week residential course.